hef2204/FoodieFinder/README.md

 4. **Initialize the database**:

-    Ensure you have `database.db` and `schema.sql` in the backend directory.
-Then, run the following commands to set up the database:
+    Run the `schema.sql` file to set up the database:

     ```sh
-    flask db init
-    flask db migrate
-    flask db upgrade
+    flask shell
     ```

 5. **Run the backend server**: